 If you’re willing to venture further than Cebu City and Mactan, the quiet town of Moalboal can be a good option.
 Families with private vehicles can board their cars on a ferry to Bantayan Island, as well.

 Take a day trip exploring The Ruins, the picturesque remains of an ancestral mansion in Talisay.
-Bring children Negros Museum for a history lesson on the province, then say a little prayer at the 19th-century San Sebastian Church.
+Bring children to the Negros Museum for a history lesson on the province, then say a little prayer at the 19th-century San Sebastian Church.
 If you have the time, spend a day in Silay City, affectionally called the Paris of Negros for its arts-heavy culture and impressive collection of heritage houses.

 Of course, we’d be remiss not to mention Bacolod food.
 The City of Smiles is also the city of inasal, after all!
 So, set aside a meal for chicken inasal.
 Pastries are also a Bacolod speciality; try the napoleones at least once.
 If lolo and lola are foodies, you won’t go wrong with this Visayan city.